-The Dispute Resolution Center of West Michigan provides Special Education mediation, facilitations and training at no cost for Ionia, Kent, Lake, Mecosta, Montcalm, Newaygo, and Osceola County schools and residents through the Special Education Mediation Program (SEMS).
+The Dispute Resolution Center of West Michigan provides Special Education mediation, facilitations and training at no cost for Ionia, Kent, Lake, Mecosta, Montcalm, Newaygo, and Osceola County schools and residents through Special Education Mediation Services (SEMS).
 These services are federally funded through the Individuals with Disabilities Education Act and paid for by a grant from the Michigan Office of Special Education.

 SEMS provides services in the earliest stages of intervention and educational planning and beyond:

 Meeting Facilitation.
 Facilitation can help the parties develop the best intervention plan or educational program for the circumstances.
 A neutral facilitator helps the participants work through communication issues so the participants can focus on and resolve the issues.

 Mediation.
 Mediation aids the parties in resolving disputes that may arise between families of students with disabilities and schools.
 Mediation is voluntary and confidential.
 The neutral mediator fosters a cooperative discussion.
 The parties alone make the final decisions.
 A successful mediation can result in a written, signed agreement that can be incorporated into an IFSP or IEP.